 Storage and Organization

-If you’re regularly working on and completing diamond paintings, it’s best to create an organization system for yourself, especially when you’re investing in extra accessories.
+If you’re regularly working on and completing diamond paintings, it’s best to create an organization system for yourself, especially when you’re investing in additional accessories.
 Purchase a few plastic bead organizers to keep track of extra beads and wax.
-You can also buy or make your own diamond painting portfolio that can keep your unfinished projects safe even when you’re not working on them.
-Storage containers can also keep your different pens and tools in one place so you’re not searching the house for your materials every time you want to work on your project.
+You can also buy or make a diamond painting portfolio that will keep your unfinished projects safe even when you’re not working on them.
+There are storage containers that can keep your different pens and tools in one place as well, so you’re not searching the house for your materials every time you want to work on your project.

 What to Do with Your Completed (and De-Wrinkled) Diamond Painting